Dr. Fauci on getting 'back to normal', Tunisia 10 years post-Arab Spring and Chanel's legacy

-Category: World Hits: 2Amid increasing concerns over police brutality, France's police watchdog has been targeted for a controversial reform.
+Category: World Hits: 3Amid increasing concerns over police brutality, France's police watchdog has been targeted for a controversial reform.
 This week, we also took a look at the human cost of Armenia's defeat in Nagorno-Karabakh, Denmark's giant wind-powered vertical farm and, as the Covid-19 pandemic continues, a French soap opera that has found a high-tech way to deal with the absence of an isolating cast member.
 Plus, FRANCE 24 explores Coco Chanel's legacy, 50 years after the fashion icon's death.

 Read more https://www.france24.com/en/europe/20210115-dr-fauci-on-getting-back-to-normal-tunisia-10-years-post-arab-spring-and-chanel-s-legacy